DouglasGray/websokket/README.md

 ### WebSokket

-A simple WebSocket client using Akka actors and streams.
+A WebSocket client using Akka actors and streams.

 An example is located in ```src/main/scala/examples/BitmexExample.scala``` which goes through the basic process of waiting for the connection result and subscribing to a stream.